 The 54th edition of the Festival will be remembered not only for another great year of music, but also as a year of some changes.
 First, you may notice that the event is now known as the Elmhurst University Jazz Festival as a result of our institution’s name change.
 Another significant difference is the presentation format: the 2021 Festival will be a virtual event, held entirely online.
 While we will not be able to gather in Hammerschmidt Chapel, we are confident that you will find the student and professional performances just as inspiring as when seated in the luxurious Chapel pews.

 The current Elmhurst University Jazz Festival rose from the ashes of the now-defunct American College Jazz Festival.
 The original Festival, established in 1968, was comprised of eight regional sites throughout the United States.
-Elmhurst College hosted the Midwest event.
+Elmhurst University (then Elmhurst College) hosted the Midwest event.
 Each regional festival produced a winning band, combo, and vocalist, who then performed at a national festival on Memorial Day weekend.
 American Airlines, Budweiser, and the Kennedy Center for the Performing Arts sponsored the annual extravaganza.